easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 **The Bad News:**
 - ❌ Brand recognition: Near zero vs GitHub's 100M developers
-- ❌ Production track record: Launched Q-IDE 2025, no enterprise customers yet
+- ❌ Production track record: Launched Top Dog 2025, no enterprise customers yet
 - ❌ Market adoption: Competitors have 5-10 year headstart
 - ❌ Switching costs: GitHub + VS Code ecosystem has massive lock-in
-- ❌ Sales/Support: Q-IDE has 1-2 person team vs GitHub's 10,000+
+- ❌ Sales/Support: Top Dog has 1-2 person team vs GitHub's 10,000+

 **The Reality:**
-Q-IDE is technically superior on features/pricing but faces a uphill battle against entrenched competitors with massive distribution and brand power.
+Top Dog is technically superior on features/pricing but faces a uphill battle against entrenched competitors with massive distribution and brand power.
 This is a David vs Goliath situation. **Success depends on execution speed and finding a defensible niche before competitors respond.**

 ---